 Fall Maintenance Checklist for Your Plumbing

 Chilly nights, shorter days and changing leaves means autumn is here.
 It’s time to put away the pool toys and cozy up with a cup of hot cocoa, spiced cider or a pumpkin latte.
 But before you get too cozy, don’t forget to prep your plumbing for the cooler temps.
-A few minutes now could save you from a plumbing emergency later.
+A few minutes now could save you from one of these common fall plumbing problems later.

 Fall Plumbing Checklist

 Make sure you get to enjoy all a beautiful Minnesota fall has to offer by following our fall plumbing checklist.

 Check for Leaks

 While you’re packing up the pool, make sure you give your outside plumbing a once over.
 Make sure there aren’t any drips or leaks.
 When freezing temps come, a little outside leak could turn into a burst pipe.
 It’s best to make any necessary repairs now before colder temps arrive.

 Be sure you disconnect and store your hoses for winter.
 If left connected to your house, any water still in the hoses can freeze causing damage to your exterior faucets and connecting pipes inside your home.
 Once hoses are disconnected, you can further insulate your exterior faucets by covering them with an insulation kit.